Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

     - [Deepseek](https://api-docs.deepseek.com/api/create-chat-completion)
     - [Google](https://ai.google.dev/api/generate-content)
     - [OpenAI](https://platform.openai.com/docs/api-reference/chat/create)
+- **Tool Calling**
+  - These EmEditor tools can be made accessible to the AI to read or modify your document.
+  - Using tools will incur additional token costs.
+  - Tool calling calling can be enabled from the chat input by clicking on the **Tools** button.
 - **User Interface**
   - These settings customize the Chat with AI interface.
 - **Debug Log Options**